Richard welcomed two very interesting but divergent group of guest to his show.

 Pam Stewart, Pat Stewart and Hilary Paul McGuire

 In the first half of the show, Richard welcomes local Solana Beach residents Pat and Pam Stewart and Hilary Paul McGuire.
-Pat and Pam are two orphan sisters who became tennis players and achieved some notoriety as the Open Era in tennis came into being in the late 1960’s.
+Pat and Pam are two orphan sisters who became tennis players and achieved notoriety during the Open Era in the late 1960’s.
 Imagine two orphan girls trying to survive.
-Would you say to them, “Play tennis”?
+Would you say to them, “Play tennis?”

 Pat and her sister Pam have both competed at Forest Hills.
 During her 19 years of competition at Forest Hills and Wimbledon, Pat inaugurated the Open Era on Center Court versus Ann Haydon-Jones.
-So impressed were the British press with her beauty that they twice named her Wimbledon Glamour Girl.
+So impressed were the British press with her beauty, that they named her Wimbledon Glamour Girl twice.
 Her modeling career led to marriage with England’s favorite cricketer John Edrich.

-Meanwhile Pam was not only competing occasionally, but coaching personages from H. Ross Perot to Dinah Shore at famed clubs from New York to Miami.
+Meanwhile, Pam was not only competing occasionally but coaching personages from Ross Perot to Dinah Shore at famed clubs from New York to Miami.
 Pam’s weekend with the Kennedy family may enliven discussion of the anniversary of JFK’s death.